stats9/math-and-python/acceptance_rejection.md

-# acceptance-rejection method with R
+# acceptance-rejection method with python

 ## We want to generate data using R from the following distribution